-- Strategic Planning Meeting(s) bring key state/local stakeholders together to collaborate, agree upon a SOAR Process for the submission and processing of SSI/SSDI applications, and develop an action plan for the implementation of their SOAR Program (e.g. Social Security Administration (SSA) and Disability Determination Services (DDS); State Mental Health Agency and Department of Corrections leadership; and community homeless, health and behavioral health providers).
+- Strategic planning meeting(s) bring key state/local stakeholders together to collaborate, agree upon a SOAR Process for the submission and processing of SSI/SSDI applications, and develop an action plan for the implementation of their SOAR Program (e.g. Social Security Administration (SSA) and Disability Determination Services (DDS); Division of Behavioral Health, and Department of Corrections leadership; and community homeless, health, and behavioral health providers).

-- Technical Assistance to states and communities including support for action plan implementation, training observations with feedback, and assistance with tracking outcomes in order to document success and help access additional resources.
+- Technical assistance to states and communities including support for action-plan implementation, training observations with feedback, and assistance with tracking outcomes to document success and help access additional resources.

 "We estimate that in 2018 alone, SSI/SSDI for the individuals served by SOAR brought over $406 million into the economies of participating states and localities." - SOAR TA Center

-- Nationally, about 28 percent of individuals who apply for these benefits without using the SOAR process are approved on initial application and appeals take an average of one year to complete without using the SOAR process.
+- Nationally, about 28 percent of those who apply for these benefits without using the SOAR process are approved on initial application.
+Appeals take an average of one year to complete without using the SOAR process.

-- During 2018, 55 percent of initial Idaho SOAR applications were approved within an average of 79 days.
+- During 2018, 55 percent of initial Idaho SOAR applications were approved in an average of 79 days.
 On appeal, 37 percent were approved with an average of 210 days to decision.

 SOAR training is conducted through an online course.
-Additionally, to become an Idaho SOAR Case Manager, you must attend an online course review session, including Idaho-specific fundamental training after completing the online course.
-For more information on SOAR trainings, please email SOARtraining@dhw.idaho.gov.
+To become an Idaho SOAR case manager, you must attend an online course review session, including Idaho-specific fundamental training after completing the online course.
+For more information on SOAR trainings, email SOARtraining@dhw.idaho.gov.

-The online course is time intensive; on average course completion takes 16-20 hours.
+The online course is time intensive; course completion takes 16-20 hours.
 While enrollees can complete the course as a team, all submissions must be independent.
 Enroll Now!

-The SOAR designated Online Tracking System (OAT) is available to anyone who has been SOAR trained.
-OAT is a simple to use data system that allows Idaho to gather information on the effectiveness of OAT.
-This data helps to assess the need in Idaho for many assistance programs and may help to find funding to be used for SOAR activities.
+The SOAR Online Application Tracking (OAT) system is available to anyone who has been SOAR trained.
+It is a simple-to-use data system that helps to assess the need in Idaho for many assistance programs and may help find funding to be used for SOAR activities.